MPI-Neuroinformatics/vini/README.md

 * space: start/stop playing movie for time series
 * n/b: move to next or previous frame in time series
 * w/s: select the image above or below

+# Improvements to older vini
+- improved performace of resampling
+- new requirement: indexed-gzip
+- supports PyQt6 (requires libxcb)
+- compatible with updated versions of previously supported packages